Hotel Transylvania 3: Summer Vacation: Development

-Music
+Soundtrack

 Mark Mothersbaugh returned to score the third film, having previously scored the first two installments, while Sony Classical Records has released an official soundtrack of the trilogy.
 Dutch DJ Tiësto also provided music for the film's climax - "Tear It Down" for the disco party, and "Seavolution" and "Wave Rider" for Van Helsing's Kraken brain-washing music; these were all released separately from the soundtrack.
 DNCE's song "Cake by the Ocean" and Pitbull's song "Shake Senora" were used in promotional material.
 Eric Nam recorded the song "Float" for the film.
 "I See Love" performed by Jonas Blue featuring Joe Jonas was featured in the film's end-credits, while Joe Jonas also recorded "It's Party Time" for the film while he was voicing the Kraken.
 Bruno Mars' song "24K Magic" was also provided for the scene when Dracula dances on the cruise ship as Ericka makes attempts on his life and a fishman (voiced by Chris Parnell) sings a cover version of "Downtown" on stage in another scene.

 During a scene where the characters dance, Gangnam Style plays.